 Two cpue series for tusk in Division 4.a based: Norwegian longline data were on all the catches and data when tusk appeared to be the target species.
 The series based on all the catches indicates at first a stable cpue and then a slightly decreasing trend for the last four years.
 The series based on the targeted fishery shows a clear and positive upward trend from 2002 until 2013, after 2013 there was a declining trend, this trend is especially clear for the targeted fishery (Figure 5.6.8).
+The CPUE for 2021 is based on a low number of fishing days and may therefore not show the correct trend.

 Figure 5.6.8.
-Tusk cpue series in 4.a for 2000-2020 based on all available data and when tusk appeared to be targeted.
+Tusk cpue series in 4.a for 2000-2021 based on all available data and when tusk appeared to be targeted.
 The bars denote the 95% confidence intervals.